Masen1273737373772/EffectsOnJoin-Source-Code/README.md

 # EffectsOnJoin-Source-Code

+EffectsOnJoin

-EffectsOnJoin is a lightweight Minecraft plugin that grants configurable potion effects to players when they join or respawn on your server.
-Perfect for RPG, lobby, or custom game servers!
+EffectsOnJoin is a lightweight, easy-to-use Minecraft plugin that automatically grants players customizable potion effects when they join or respawn.
+Ideal for RPG servers, lobby hubs, or custom game modes!

-✨ Features:
+ Features

+• Apply any potion effect on player join or respawn

-Fully configurable potion effects via config.yml
+• Fully customizable effects via config.yml

-Supports unlimited effects

-LuckPerms-compatible (effectsonjoin.apply)
+• Toggle particles, icons, and ambient effect visuals

+• Supports modern Minecraft versions (1.20+)

-Reload config live with /effectsreload
+• Reload configuration live with /effectsreload

-Works on join and respawn events

-Designed for Paper 1.20+ / 1.21

-🔧 Commands:

-/effectsreload — Reloads the config without restarting (Permission: effectsonjoin.reload)

-📜 Permissions:
+• Permissions support:

-effectsonjoin.apply — Required for players to receive effects
+• effectsonjoin.apply — grants effects to players

-effectsonjoin.reload — Allows using the reload command
+• effectsonjoin.reload — reloads plugin config

+How to Use

+1. Drop the plugin JAR into your plugins/ folder

+2. Start or reload your server

+3. Edit the config.yml to add or customize effects

+4. Run /effectsreload to apply changes without restarting the server

+  Why EffectsOnJoin?

+ • Actively maintained and updated for the latest Minecraft server versions

+• A modern, clean alternative to older plugins like JoinEffect (last updated    in 2018)

+• Compatible with popular Bukkit forks like Paper and Purpur

 EffectsOnJoin -> https://modrinth.com/plugin/effectsonjoin